Why Can’t the United States Reopen the Strait of Hormuz?

 Map of the Strait of Hormuz

 Second, the Iranians have plenty of weapons they can use to menace the strait.
 Ships transiting the strait are never more than 60 miles away from the Iranian coast, and at the narrowest point ships must come within 24 miles of Iran.
-This puts every ship that transits the Strait within easy reach of even Iran’s short-range weaponry, allowing Iran to threaten the Strait with a combination of drones, mines, and missiles.
-For example, Iran’s Shahed drone, which has seen extensive use in Russia’s war against Ukraine and now in Iran’s campaign against Arab states and U.S. bases in the Persian Gulf,has a range of 1,000 miles and costs only about $35,000 to produce.
-Additionally,it can be launched from the back of a modified commercial truck.
-This combination of geography and technology means that Iran has great flexibility in the deployment of the Shahed to target ships in the Strait—and this is not accounting for more complicated missile platforms,drone ships, ormines, each of which adds to the dangers.
+This puts every ship that transits the strait within easy reach of even Iran’s short-range weaponry.
+For example, Iran’s Shahed drone, which has seen extensive use in Russia’s war against Ukraine, has a range of 1,000 miles and costs between $20,000 and $50,000 to produce.
+Additionally, it can be launched from the back of a modified commercial truck.
+This combination of geography and technology affords Iran great flexibility in the deployment of the Shahed to target ships in the Strait—and this is not accounting for the threat of missiles, drone ships, or mines, each of which adds to the dangers.
+This is how Iran is able to continue to threaten ships in the strait even after the destruction of their conventional navy.

 Third, a commercial oil tanker is incredibly vulnerable.
-Oil tankers are designed to optimize profitability, which means maximizing cargo capacity.
-Unlike warships, which anticipate coming under attack and thus spend precious volume and mass on armor,tankers cannot sustain damage and continue to operate.
-The consequences of this are obvious when we look at the attacks that have already taken place in the strait: a Thai freighter was attacked by two “projectiles” (which in this context likely means a Shaded),and that was sufficient to kill three crew and set fire to the ship.
+While they are difficult to sink outright, they are slow, unarmored, and do not have effective countermeasures.
+The consequences of this are obvious when we look at the attacks that have already taken place in the strait: a Thai freighter was attacked by two “projectiles” (which in this context likely means a Shahed), and that was sufficient to kill three crew and set fire to the ship.

 Shahed drones pictured in Iran during the Sacred Defense Week military parade